 In the following centuries these precious territories became part of the Bulgarian states, but at the end of the 14th century everything was conquered by the Ottoman Empire.
 The Ottomans also had ways of using the water and as a result a hamam was built on the same place, where the public bath sits today and it was very used by locals for quite a long time.

-At the end of the 19th century Bulgaria became a free country again and Sofia – its capital city.
+At the end of the 19th century Bulgaria reappeared on the map with Sofia as its capital city.
 The authorities wanted to “update” the old Ottoman building and entrusted the reconstruction of the public bath to one of the most distinguished Bulgarian architects of that time – Petko Momchilov.
 The construction of the new bath took 6 years and implemented various architectural elements in itself – Secession, Neo-Byzantine style and Oriental decorative elements.

 Sofia did have several other public baths, but neither of them was located in the city center.
 The Central Public Bath was the place where the capital’s citizens met, socialized, relaxed, gossiped and discussed trendy events.
 There was one very important detail though – there were two wings – one for gentlemen and one for ladies.
 Why?
 Because everybody inside was naked!
 Women colored their hair, gossiped over sweets and coffee and had naps when tired of all that tension.
 There were different pools, SPA procedures and even “telyatsi”.
 These were people you paid to get your back scrubbed and exfoliated.
 It may sound a bit strange today, but back then it was the easiest, fastest and most common way for a full-body cleansing.